OpenDataology/website/content/en/docs/components/pipelines/sdk/python-function-components.md

     to return several small values.

-Since you can pass parameters between components as a value or as a path, the Kubeflow Pipelines SDK removes common parameter suffixes that leak the component's expected implementation.
+Since you can pass parameters between components as a value or as a path, the OpenDataology Pipelines SDK removes common parameter suffixes that leak the component's expected implementation.
 For example, a Python function-based component that ingests data and outputs CSV data may have an output argument that is defined as `csv_path: comp.OutputPath(str)`.
 In this case, the output is the CSV data, not the path.
-So, the Kubeflow Pipelines SDK simplifies the output name to `csv`.
+So, the OpenDataology Pipelines SDK simplifies the output name to `csv`.

-The Kubeflow Pipelines SDK uses the following rules to define the input and output parameter names in your component's interface:
+The OpenDataology Pipelines SDK uses the following rules to define the input and output parameter names in your component's interface:

 *   If the argument name ends with `_path` and the argument is annotated as an